ejeschke/ginga/doc/index.rst

 Because Ginga is written in pure python, it can run on any platform that has the required python modules and has a supported widget set.
-The basic Ginga display class supports the Qt, Gtk, Tk widget sets natively as well as any matplotlib Figure, while the full reference viewer supports Qt and Gtk.
-Ginga can also be used in ipython notebooks.
+The basic Ginga display class supports the Qt (4 and 5), PySide, Gtk (2 and 3), Tk widget sets natively as well as any matplotlib Figure, and HTML5 canvases in a web browser.
+The full reference viewer supports Qt and Gtk variants.
+Ginga can also be used in Jupyter notebooks.

 ==================
 Getting the source